SoyBison/site/content/publication/vss2021/index.md

 publication: In *Proceedings of the Vision Sciences Society*

-abstract: Various work has suggested that the memorability of an image is consistent across people, andthus can be treated as an intrinsic property of an image.
-Using computer vision models, we canmake specific predictions about what people will remember or forget.
+abstract: Various work has suggested that the memorability of an image is consistent across people, and thus can be treated as an intrinsic property of an image.
+Using computer vision models, we can make specific predictions about what people will remember or forget.
 ---